Description

 – invert

 Alignment is critical.
-Depending on the particular bike and setup, you may therefore need to use spacers to ensure proper alignment.
+Hence, depending on the bike and setup, you may need to use spacers to ensure proper alignment.
 Noise, wear, or belt walk-off can be caused by sprockets that are out of alignment.

-Finally, proper belt tension is required for optimum drive operation.
-For frames with vertical dropouts, changing a flat tire will not mean you need to re-tension your belt.
-Tensioning is also easy with the Gates Carbon Drive iPhone® app (available for free download in the iTunes® App store) or Carbon Drive Krikit Gauge or the ecotension tester (available in Europe).
-Unusually low tension can cause the belt to skip, thus leading to decreased performance.
-But don’t over-tension the belt, because this will cause drag and unnecessary wear.
+Proper belt tension is needed for optimum operation of the Gates Carbon Drive system.
+However, for frames with vertical dropouts, changing a flat tire does not mean you need to retension your belt.
+Tensioning is easy with the Gates Carbon Drive iPhone app (available through iTunes).
+You can also use the Carbon Drive Krikit Gauge or ecotension tester (available in Europe).
+Low tension can cause the belt to skip, leading to decreased performance, while high tension can cause drag and unnecessary wear.

-These tension recommendations are a good starting point, which you may need to adjust higher or lower as a result of differing rider size, gear ratios, or power placed on the pedals.
+These tension recommendations provide a good starting point.
+However, you may need to adjust the value higher or lower to reflect rider size, gear ratios, or power placed on the pedals.